aaron-jack-manning/toru/README.md

 ## Roadmap

-- Dependency tracker
-    - Store dependencies in a file and correctly update them upon creation and removal of notes
-    - Error if any circular dependencies are introduced
-    - Make sure dependencies written to file are only those that could be successfully created
-    - List dependencies as a tree on note view below info
-    - Disallow marking a task as complete if it has incomplete dependencies
 - Options to configure and customise output of `list`
     - Simple query language to select:
         - which columns to include